Welcome!

 We are excited to meet you!

-Volunteering in the Master Gardener Program is a great way to learn more about horticultural topics, serve your local community, and build long-lasting friendships.
-The first year can be intense with lots to learn, see, and do but remember: You have many people that will help you along the way to becoming a certified Master Gardener volunteer.
-Mentors, the Membership Committee, our Program Coordinators, your fellow interns and over 340 other Ramsey County Master Gardener volunteers all want you to be successful!
+Volunteering in the Master Gardener Volunteer Program is a great way to learn more about horticultural topics, serve your local community, and build long-lasting friendships.
+The first year can be intense with lots to learn, see, and do but remember—you have many people that will help you along the way to becoming a certified Master Gardener volunteer: Program leaders, mentors, your fellow interns and over 400 other Ramsey County Master Gardener volunteers all want you to be successful!

 Master Garden Volunteer Program Mission